CarstenAgerskov/Mycroft-intent-test-runner/README.md

 and it is indeed using the key named GetTokenKeyword for the keyword.

 ## To do
 * Find out how best to report test results.
-Logs, exit codes?
+Logs, exit codes, dashboard?
-* Add an option to run on all /opt/mycroft/skills/*/test/intent
 * Add possibility to write tests in the "internal test format" for very powerfull tests.
 * Find a way to make the skill aware that the skill runner is initiating the request, to avoid execution code with side effects in the skill
-* Add support for "expected_dialog".
+* Add support for "expected_dialog"
-* Add regex expression validation to the "internal test format", to allow for more fleksible match on dialog.
+* Could messages be lost using this implementation?
+* Syntax check of json files
+* More resiliance and better reporting of internal errors in the test runner itself
+* How to retreive a list of intents for a skill
+* How to handle unreachable intents, like in a context

 ### Integration into Mycroft core
 If this test runner it is found usable, it could be added to mycroft-core